A/B Testing Intermediate

 • Bayesian: “There is an 85% probability that B is better than A by at least X%”

-Bayesian testing can handle sequential testing without the peeking problem, but requires careful calibration of priors.
-For most teams, frequentist testing with strict pre-set sample sizes produces reliable results.
+Bayesian testing handles sequential testing without the peeking problem, but requires careful calibration of priors and produces different (not necessarily better) decisions.
+For most CRO teams, frequentist testing with strict pre-set sample sizes and no peeking produces reliable, reproducible results.

 Frequently Asked Questions